 Vary your routine

-Sticking with the same workout day in, day out is not just boring, it can also lead to elevated cortisol and adrenaline levels, which is a sign that you are under too much stress, and a weakened immune system.
+Sticking with the same workout day in, day out is not just boring, it can also lead to elevated cortisol and adrenaline levels.
+This is a sign that you're under too much stress, and can lead to a weakened immune system.

 Try to vary your workout throughout the week by focusing on cardio one day, resistance another and flexibility the next.

 How often should you exercise?

 On all other days you should do a minimum of 30–40 minutes of moderate cardio exercise, such as a brisk walk, gentle cycle or BODYBALANCE™ class.